guillebot/openhab-sucks/README.md

 At start and whenever it changes, I publish the values to my mqtt broker (Eclipse Mosquitto https://mosquitto.org/).
 I use MQTT for all my IoT/Sensors communications to OpenHAB and strongly recommend everybody to do so.
 It's standard, easy to deploy, easy to monitor and I can play with a lot of other domotic solutions in case I ever get tired of OpenHAB (hope not, it's the best)

-You can use the provided ecovacs.items and ecovac.sitemap to show the status.
+You can use the provided [https://github.com/guillebot/openhab-sucks/blob/master/openhab/ecovacs.items](ecovacs.items) and [https://github.com/guillebot/openhab-sucks/blob/master/openhab/ecovacs.sitemap](ecovac.sitemap) to show the status.

 It's very basic by now and it doesn't provides control.
+(I'm controlling the robot by system calling sucks, see To Do bellow)

 # To do - Next steps

 - Add more info.
 Consumables, etc.
 - Add control.
 Put the openhab-sucks.py suscribed to mqtt and receive commands from openhab.
 - (mine) Apply some logic with presence and automate ecovacs run daily.